migramirez2/Harmony-ONE/progress/frank-egloff.md

 Additional tasks completed include implementing and deploying the defi_greeks API (which provides endpoints for calculating risk measures and greeks for various financial derivatives), updating protofire/Swap and protofire/Explorer Interface, and improving 1.country one-and-two-letter domain handling and certificate management.

 ---

+2024-06-17 Mon: Talked with Theo regarding the Trading View advance charts key, which is required for the trading module.
+Added other market and context indexer mock calls for the Portfolio Overview and Portfolio Marging Manager components.
+Working on fixing the formatTimestamp error that appears when changing to the Harmony chain.

+---
 2024-06-14 Fri: Added market, context indexer client, and engineClient mock calls.
 Fixed nextjs.config file/webpack cache issue.
 Need a [Traving View advanced charts](https://www.tradingview.com/charting-library-docs/) API key to solve charting_library error that is blocking the App building process.

 2024-06-13 Thu: Worked on engineClient, indexerClient, and subaccount mock calls.
 Had issues with the Trade app's local build.
 The issue is related to the trading page, which is accessing a dts-bundle-generator module that can't be resolved.
 Working on workarounds.